bloomberg/bde-allocator-benchmarks/benchmarks/allocators/README.md

 ===
 Q1: What about tcmalloc?

-A1: In all our tests, tcmalloc was substantially slower than libc++'s heap
+A1: In all our tests, tcmalloc was substantially slower than the default
-    allocator.
+    new/delete on the target platform.

-Q2: Why do these depend on recent clang++ and libc++?
+Q2: Why do these depend on recent clang++/libc++ or g++/libstdc++?

-A2: The tests, particularly growth.cc and locality.cc, depend on features of C++14, specifically the containers' comprehensive observance of allocator- traits requirements to direct their memory management.
-To our knowledge, at the time of this writing libc++ is the only library implementation that meets this requirement.  libc++, in turn, is most easily built with clang++.
+A2: The tests, particularly growth.cc and locality.cc, depend on features of C++14: specifically, the containers' comprehensive observance of allocator- traits requirements to direct their memory management.

-Q3: Can I build these with a non-LTO-enabled Clang/LLVM toolchain?
+Q3: How can I build these with a non-LTO-enabled toolchain?

-A3: Yes.
-To do so, comment out the 'LLVM-AR' and 'LTO' variable declarations
+A3: Comment out the ```LTO``` variable value in ```Makefile```.
-    in ```Makefile```.